Photo: Romana Klee

 City Council members this week will continue a months-long discussion on ways in which Fayetteville could move away from single-use materials that end up in landfills.

-The council in May agreed to stop using city money to purchase Styrofoam products, and two weeks later voted unanimously to consider an expanded ban.
+The council in May agreed to stop using city money to purchase expanded polystyrene foam products, and two weeks later voted unanimously to consider an expanded ban.

 This proposal would give food service providers until May 1, 2020 to clear out their current supply of expanded polystyrene foam plates, bowls, clamshells, cups, and similar products.
 After that, they would be required to use products made of a different material.